Khat vs. Kratom: A Comparison Chart

 Kratom usage is cultural, too, and can come with similar societal problems.
 The biggest difference is in the strength of the addiction.
 Kratom addiction is less severe and easier to break; in fact, it can help ease the symptoms of opioid withdrawal.

 It also helps with many issues that usually require prescription drugs, like depression, anxiety, chronic pain, and insomnia.
-While kratom isn’t a cure, it’s often the thing that nudges users into more normal life.
+While kratom isn’t a cure, it often nudges users into a more normal life.

 Pain Management: Khat vs. Kratom